wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

 Atlas generates JSON files based on information typed into their web Consoles.

-The <a href="#CLI">command line interface</a>
-is used by programs rather than the manual Console.

 <a name="CLI-Install"></a>

 ### AWS CLI install #

-PROTIP: There are several ways to install AWS CLI using Python.
+Several ways are presented to install AWS CLI using Python.
+Homebrew is my favorite becuase you can upgrade easily:

 1. The simplest and most reliable for me is to use HomeBrew on Macs, from any folder: